 This project seeks to develop and demonstrate fast 3D sand printing technology hardware that would be affordable to small and medium-sized enterprises while developing a knowledge-base of design rules to enable design optimization in metal casting to reduce overall manufacturing costs.

 3D sand printing can enable new casting designs with reduced mass, part consolidation, and complex fluid flow channels.
-Mass manufactured vehicle optimization efforts, including improved fuel economy and lower emissions, would benefit from AM sand printing, but slow process speeds and high cost limit integration into production operations.
+Mass manufactured vehicle optimization efforts, including those for improved fuel economy and lower emissions, would benefit from additive manufacturing (AM) sand printing.
+Two key barriers to the adoption of AM sand printing in the industry of metal casting production operations are (1) slow process speeds and (2) high cost, both capital and consumables.

 Other Project Participants

 - University of Northern Iowa (UNI)